Updated May 2026 · Verified against Investissement Québec guidelines

 50%

-ESSOR Program — Component 1A: Feasibility Study Grant provides up to Up to $50,000 (50% of eligible expenses) Non-repayable grant covering 50% of eligible costs for feasibility studies analyzing investment projects — market analyses, site selection, technology evaluations.
+ESSOR Program — Component 1A: Feasibility Study Grant provides Up to $50,000 (50% of eligible expenses).
+Non-repayable grant covering 50% of eligible costs for feasibility studies analyzing investment projects — market analyses, site selection, technology evaluations.
 The program covers up to 50% of eligible costs.
-Applications are accepted Rolling intake until March 31, 2027.
+Applications are accepted on an ongoing basis.
 (As of May 2026, verified against Investissement Québec program guidelines)

 Eligibility & Details